-- A Weird World

-- Liquid fear, solid change

-- 3K Power, 3 Points of Progress

-- Monopoly money

-jell A. Nordström stands in front of a hometown crowd in Stockholm and proclaims that the Nordic region is "ultramodern".
-What he means is that they tend to do things slightly before anyone else does them.
-And he just might be on to something, judging by the examples he gives.
+A Weird World Liquid fear, solid change 3K Power, 3 Points of Progress Monopoly money - jell A. Nordström stands in front of a hometown crowd in Stockholm and proclaims that the Nordic region is "ultramodern".
+What he means is that - might be on to something, judging by the examples he gives.